Crafting Compelling Customer Success Stories—Asking the Right Questions

 Part Two: Decision

-The more you understand about the discovery and decision-making process that led to your selection, the better you’re able to convince new prospects that you know their needs, to align your selling processes to their buying processes, and to anticipate and pre-empt buying barriers.
+Understanding the discovery and decision-making process that led to your selection has tremendous value.
+You’ll be better able to convince new prospects that you know their needs.
+You’ll be equipped to align your selling processes to their buying processes.
+And you’ll gain the foresight to anticipate and pre-empt buying barriers.

 Question #4: “How did you find out about us?”

 This answer helps you tell a more complete story, and it can also reveal how effective your communications channels are.
-Sometimes, you’ll be surprised—your lead attribution system says a customer came through your website, but it turns out they learned about you via word-of-mouth at a wedding.
+Sometimes, you’ll be surprised.
+Maybe your attribution system says a customer came through your website, but in reality they learned about you via word-of-mouth.

 Question #5: “Why did you choose us?”